Difference Between Terrestrial and Jovian Planets

 Main Differences Between Terrestrial Planets and Jovian Planets

-3. Terrestrial Planets usually have a dense metallic core, whereas Jovian Planets have a less dense molten rocky core.
+3. Terrestrial Planets have a dense metallic core, whereas Jovian Planets have a less dense molten rocky core.

-4. Terrestrial Planets have an overall high density while Jovian Planets have a low density compared to Terrestrial Planets.
+4. Terrestrial Planets have an overall high density, while Jovian Planets have a low density compared to Terrestrial Planets.

 5. Examples of Terrestrial Planets are Mercury, Venus, Earth, and Mars.
 The planets under Jovian Planets are Saturn, Jupiter, Uranus, and Neptune.